MichValwin/JWT-listing/README.md

 ![example swaggerUI with plugin](examples/exampleSwaggerUI.png)

-Of course, use it only on testing environments.
+Of course, only use it on testing environments.

-# How to use:
+# How to use it:
 1. Add the plugin to the plugins array of swaggerUI
 2. Add a extension to swagger with the name: `x-custom-tokens that contains a list of the JWT that you want to use for your tests
     1. Create a list of JWT that all of them have a property `name` in it.
 So the plugin can list the JWT's as buttons.
     2. Pass this list with the extension `x-custom-tokens`to swagger